Skip to content

 The 70% rule is a screening tool—a quick way to eliminate bad deals before you waste time on detailed analysis.
 Properties that pass the 70% test deserve deeper evaluation.

 For deals worth pursuing, build a complete pro forma with every income line and expense line itemized.
+The same discipline applies whether you are flipping or holding — How to Analyze a Rental Property: Cash Flow & Due Diligence so you can evaluate both exit strategies.
 Account for actual closing costs based on your market, realistic timelines based on your contractor relationships, and specific holding costs based on your financing.

 The 70% rule gets you to the right ballpark.
 Detailed analysis tells you whether to swing.